kuurtali/actuarial-analysis-w-shiny-and-glm/README.md

 > *How likely is a given customer to file an insurance claim — and which risk factors drive that probability?*

-*(Note: If the Live Demo link is sleeping, it will wake up in a few seconds upon clicking.)*

 ---